 Guillaume is an expert in electoral strategy.
 He began his career in Beijing before joining the consulting firm McKinsey & Co. for 4 years in France and in the United States.
 In 2012, he joined the French presidential campaign team of François Hollande, in which he oversaw the field campaign strategy to reach out to 5 million households, led the rollout of the campaign in 30 departments and coordinated the communication strategy.
 He then co-founded a political strategy firm Liegey Muller Pons to help other European political parties improve the way they run their election campaigns and engage with citizens before and after the polls.
 Guillaume is the co-author of Porte-à-porte, Reconquérir la démocratie sur le terrain (2013).
 He is also a lecturer at Sciences Po Paris, where he teaches a course on electoral campaigns.
 Guillaume is a graduate of HEC and Harvard, holding a Master in Public Administration and a MSc in Management.

 With over 30 years of experience in the European Commission, Stefano Manservisi has covered a wide range of topics.
-Prior to his current position, he served as Head of Cabinet for European Commission Vice-President Mogherini, former Commission President Prodi and former Commissioner Monti.
+Prior to his current position, he served as European Commission Director-General for International Cooperation and Development (DEVCO) and Head of Cabinet for European Commission Vice-President Mogherini, former Commission President Prodi and former Commissioner Monti.
 He also acted as Director-General for Migration and Home Affairs (HOME) and was Head of the Delegation of the EU to Turkey.
 In the past, Manservisi has been a visiting professor at the College of Europe, University of Roma III and the University of Bologna.

 Giles Merritt founded Friends of Europe in 1999, and its policy journal Europe’s World in 2005.
 His career as a journalist spanned 15 years as a Financial Times foreign correspondent, the last five as Brussels Correspondent, and 25 years as a contributor of Op-Ed columns to the International Herald Tribune on European political and economic issues.
 In 2010 he was named by the Financial Times as one of 30 ‘Eurostars’ who most influence thinking on Europe’s future.
 His latest book is “Slippery Slope: Europe’s Troubled Future” (Oxford University Press, 2016).